adaltas/node-csv/src/index.coffee.md

             char = @nextChar
             @nextChar = chars.charAt i + 1
             @field += char
+            # Since we're skipping the next one, better add it now if in raw mode.
+            if @options.raw
+              @rawBuf += char
             i++
             continue
         if not @commenting and char is @options.quote